LambdaTest/documentation/docs/ios-ipa-files-xcui.md

    6.1.
 Firstly, create an empty directory with the name `Payload`.

    6.2.
-Move the .app files to the `Payload` directory.
+Move the .app file to the `Payload` directory.

    6.3.
 Make an archive (.zip file) by compressing the `Payload` directory.